-- 1 Because paper documents can be destroyed in several effective ways, reserve burial for nonpaper matter only, if possible. - 2 Identify a specific location within the burial grounds for classified matter. - 3 Access controls should be established for this area. - Enhance the difficulty of retrieval through some type of "entombment" process (e.g., encasement in concrete). - 5 If the classified matter is contaminated, provide additional protection, as well as health and safety measures, as required. - c.
+- 1 Because paper documents can be destroyed in several effective ways, reserve burial for nonpaper matter only, if possible. - 2 Identify a specific location within the burial grounds for classified matter - 3 Access controls should be established for this area. - 4 Enhance the difficulty of retrieval through some type of "entombment" process (e.g., encasement in concrete). - 5 If the classified matter is contaminated, provide additional protection, as well as health and safety measures, as required. - c.
 Equipment.
 Classified matter must be destroyed by equipment that has been approved by the cognizant security office.
+The residue output must be inspected each time destruction is effected to ensure that established requirements have been met. - (1) Crosscut shredders should produce residue with a particle size not exceeding 1 millimeter in width by 5 millimeters in length for the destruction of classified paper matter and nonpaper products, except microfilms; but, at a minimum, must produce residue with the following results: - (a) 75 percent of the shredded particles shall have no edge longer than 5 millimeters; and - (b) the remaining 25 percent of shredded particles may have edges between 5 and 12.5 millimeters in length; and - (c) 90 percent of the shredded particles shall not exceed 5 square millimeters; and - (d) none of the remaining 10 percent of shredded particles shall exceed 10 square millimeters. - (2) Crosscut shredders purchased prior to 90 days after the publication date of this page change that produce residue with a particle size not exceeding 1/32 of an inch in width by 1⁄2 inch in length may continue to be used for the destruction of classified paper matter and nonpaper products, except

-The residue output must be inspected each time destruction is effected to ensure that established requirements have been met. - (1) Crosscut shredders that produce residue with a particle size not exceeding 1/32 of an inch in width by 1⁄2 inch in length may be used for destruction of classified paper and nonpaper products, except microfilms. - (2) Pulping equipment must be equipped with security screens with perforations of 1/4 inch or smaller. - (3) Pulverizing equipment must be outfitted with security screens that meet the following specifications. - (a) Hammer mills-the perforations must not exceed 3/16 inch in diameter. - (b) Choppers and hybridized disintegrators-the perforations must not exceed 3/32 inch in diameter. - (4) Specifications.
+- microfilms, until equipment repair can not restore the shredder to cut residue within the 1/32 of an inch by $\frac{1}{2}$ inch particle size. - (3) Pulping equipment must be equipped with security screens with perforations of 1⁄2 inch or smaller. - (4) Pulverizing equipment must be outfitted with security screens that meet the following specifications. - (a) Hammer mills-the perforations must not exceed 3/16 inch in diameter. - (b) Choppers and hybridized disintegrators-the perforations must not exceed 3/32 inch in diameter, - (5) Specifications.
 Facilities should establish procedures to ensure compliance with the manufacturer's instructions for operating destruction equipment and to ensure continuing effectiveness.